Flu is a virus that spreads easily and makes you feel really poorly. Don’t worry though, you can stop the virus in its tracks!

 The school will send information about the flu vaccine to your parents or carers, usually by text or email.
 This will give your parents a link to complete an online consent form.
 This tells the nurses if your parents agree to you having the vaccine.

 Sometimes after having the vaccine you can feel a little unwell.
-You might have a headache or a fever or not feel too hungry.
-This does not happen to everyone, but you should tell your parents or a grown-up looking after you how you feel.
+You might have a headache or a fever or not feel very hungry.
+This doesn’t happen to everyone, but if you do feel a bit funny, tell your teachers or your parents or carers.